pcarleton/pcarleton-dataviz/docs/moon-phases-gone-wrong.md

 There's three approaches I've found:
 1. Anchoring on a known new moon and extrapolating based on mean lunation (29.52 days)
 2. Fetching source-of-truth data from an API (either live, or prefetching some window)
-3. Calculating a more complex approximation using [Astronmical Algorithms](https://www.amazon.co.uk/Astronomical-Algorithms-Jean-Meeus/dp/0943396611)
+3. Calculating a more complex approximation using [Astronmical Algorithms](https://www.amazon.co.uk/Astronomical-Algorithms-Jean-Meeus/dp/0943396611) (See [next post](/moon-phases-with-meeus))

 For the most recent application for the Password Game, I wanted to produce the same emoji as the game expected.
 This motivated me to check just how close my simple model was to the real deal (USNO data).